-The Simmons Family YMCA takes attendance daily of all participants in its programs.
+The Johnston YMCA takes attendance daily of all participants in its programs.
 This is an accountability and safety precaution by our staff for the wellbeing of our campers.
 Each morning, attendance will be taken in all groups.
 Attendance will also be taken throughout the day.

-CCRI allows for five absences each month for children receiving subsidies.
-The YMCA is accountable for submitting all attendance records to CCRI.
-If a child misses more than the allotted five days, we are mandated to report these absences to CCRI.
+Third party payer allows for ten absences each month for children receiving subsidies.
+The YMCA is accountable for submitting all attendance records.
+If a child misses more than the allotted ten days, we are mandated to report these absences to the third party payer.

-In the event that your child will be absent from camp, counselors will notify the Camp Office, and someone from the leadership team will make contact with you.
-In addition, if your child will be absent please contact the camp office at 704-716-6634 before 9:00 AM.
+In the event that your child will be absent from programming, counselors will notify the leadership team and they will make contact with you if the absences exceed 3 days in a row.
+In addition, if your child will be absent please contact 704-716-6634 before 9:00 AM.